What is Sclerotherapy?

 Sclerotherapy is safe and effective for male or female adults of all skin colors who have either spider veins or varicose veins of the legs.
 Spider veins are small red or blue blood vessels that are found near the surface of the skin.
 They usually occur on the legs, but can also appear on the ankles, feet, chest, or face.
 Varying in size, shape, and color, some spider veins are linear while others may occur in a “sunburst pattern”.
 Varicose veins are larger, dilated blood vessels that can raise the surface of the skin.
 They can be deep blue, purple, or appear “green.”
 Sclerotherapy can be used to treat most spider and varicose veins on the legs, ankles, and feet that you find bothersome; regardless of the color of the vein.

 Sclerotherapy is mainly used for cosmetic purposes - to lessen the appearance of these unsightly veins.
 It can also relieve some of the symptoms that are associated with veins, such as aching, burning, swelling, and night cramps.
-In fact, by treatment and elimination of the smaller spider veins, you can prevent many of these symptoms, which generally arise when veins become larger.
+In fact, by treatment of the smaller spider veins, you can prevent many of these symptoms, which generally arise when veins become larger.
 You should not have Sclerotherapy if you are pregnant, nursing, or if another pregnancy is planned imminently.
-If you have small, fine, red sunburst vessels that are too fragile to treat with injection therapy, Dr. Davis can use either electrosurgery or laser to eliminate them (also in about three treatments).
+If you have small, fine, red sunburst vessels that are too fragile to treat with injection therapy, Dr. Davis can use either electrosurgery or laser to reduce them (also in about three treatments).
 If your varicose veins are too large for sclerotherapy (if they are the size of your thumb or larger), then you might require an alternative procedure from a vascular surgeon.
 Sclerotherapy is for treatment of the majority of leg veins, which fall in between these in size.

 What does a Sclerotherapy treatment from Dr. Davis consist of?

 A Sclerotherapy treatment can be completed during a 20 minute office visit.
 The areas to be injected are first cleansed with isopropyl alcohol.
 Dr. Davis will then inject sotradecol, an FDA approved sclerosing solution, into the veins you would like eliminated (you can direct her to the veins you wish treated).
 After, the medical assistant will apply a sterile pressure bandage to each injection site to prevent infection and minimize bruising.
-These bandages are elastic, eliminate the need for cumbersome ace bandages, and should be taken off before bedtime and not reapplied.
+These bandages are elastic, lessening the need for cumbersome ace bandages, and should be taken off before bedtime and not reapplied.
 Many veins (20+) can be treated in this manner during each visit.

 How often do I need to have Sclerotherapy treatments from Dr. Davis?